jayantasamaddar/quick-reference/aws/databases/RDS+aurora+elasticache/README.md

   - **On-demand Nodes**: Hourly billing without any long-term commitments.
 More expensive.
   - **Reserved nodes**: Commitment of `1` or `3` years.
 Get a significant discount.
 Based on whether payment is upfront or not, further discount possible.

-- **Use Cases**:
+- **Use Cases**

-  - Gaming Leaderboards that are computationally complex
+  - **Read-heavy application workloads** (such as social networking, gaming, media sharing, leaderboard, and Q&A portals)
+  - **Compute-intensive workloads** (such as a recommendation engine) by allowing you to store the objects that are often read in the cache.
   - Redis Sorted Sets guarantee cardinality (uniqueness) and element ordering

 > **Note**: Using Amazon ElastiCache involves heavy application code changes